Brittle And Ductile Failure Theories In FEA – Which Ones Should We Choose?

 It is very important to understand the magnitude of stresses required in an object for it to fail.
 Hopefully this article has provided good insight into the difference between ductile and brittle failure theories.
 They help in predicting life and functionality of different mechanical and physical components subjected to loading.

-If you need help with FEA or simulation in general, don’t hesitate to give us a call!
+If you need help with FEA or simulation in general, ,don’t hesitate to give us a call!
 We’re passionate about what we do, and we would love to learn more about your unique engineering challenges.